DoorDash’s ML Platform – The Beginning

 - Prediction Service – This service is responsible for loading models from the model store, evaluating the model upon getting a request, fetching features from the Feature Store, generating the prediction logs, supporting shadowing and A/B testing.

-Architecture of DoorDash ML Platform
+Architecture of the DoorDash ML Platform

 Based on the above, the architecture for the online predictions flow (with brief description of components) looks like: